7 rewarding benefits of flexible working hours

-And in light of the events of 2020, flexible working arrangements will become the new normal moving forward.
-In many cases, managers are actively encouraging their employees to take advantage of flexible working opportunities that enhance productivity and offer their employees greater choice.
+And in light of the events of 2021, flexible working arrangements will become the new normal moving forward.
+In many cases, managers in Singapore are actively encouraging their employees to take advantage of flexible working opportunities that enhance productivity and offer their employees greater choice.

-Here are several key benefits of flexible working arrangements that your company will experience:
+Here are several key benefits of flexible working hours that your company will experience:

 1. Reduced costs

 Hot-desking schemes are becoming increasingly popular, allowing employees to use communal seats and computers on the days they come into work.

 This gives businesses the opportunity to increase headcount without a larger office space.